 What causes premature ejaculation?
-Many men suffering from the condition would like to know why they feel that they don't "last" long enough for them (or their partner) to really enjoy sex.
+Many men suffering from the condition would like to know why they don't "last" long enough for them (or their partner) to really enjoy sex.

 Premature ejaculation happens shortly before or after penetration, although there is no precise "time limit" that defines it.
 Depending on different places and cultures it mostly means lasting less than two minutes.

-It's crucial to understand the causes of premature ejaculation so that you are able to deal with the problem.
+In order to deal with the problem, it's crucial to understand the causes of premature ejaculation.
 These causes can include excessive excitement, fear of performance problems and other forms of anxiety.
 It can also include physical causes such as acute hypersensitivity of the nervous system.

-Although there is no universal definition, ejaculation is usually considered to be premature if it occurs within 2 minutes of intercourse and is unable to be controlled by the man.
+Although there is no universal definition, ejaculation is usually considered to be premature if it occurs within 2 minutes of intercourse or if the man can not control the ejaculation.

-Premature ejaculation may be caused by stress, performance-related anxiety, guilt and other relationship issues or hypersensitivity of the skin of the penis.
-(In which case, numbing creams might be able to solve the problem).
+Premature ejaculation may be caused by stress, performance-related anxiety and other relationship issues.
+It can also be caused by hypersensitivity of the skin of the penis (in which case, numbing creams can help).

-Although the condition is more common in men under 35, it seems that it is prevalent in men who deal with an element of novelty such as a new relationship, a new experience, or a stressful situation in the relationship (e.g. tensions or conflicts).
+Although the condition is more common in men under 35, it generally tends to occur in men who are dealing with a new situation, such as a new relationship, a new experience or a stressful situation in the relationship (e.g. tensions or conflicts).

-Unfortunately, the truth is that the reasons for premature ejaculation are not completely understood.
-Maybe this is due to lack of research/data on the condition, but also perhaps because of the underlying psychological factors which make it hard to identify a clear cause.
+Unfortunately, the causes of premature ejaculation are not fully understood.
+This is partly due to lack of research/data on the condition, but also because of the underlying psychological factors which make it hard to identify a clear cause.

-The real answer is that no one really knows what causes premature ejaculation in the first place, be it psychological factors, hypersensitive nerves in the penis or both.
+It is difficult to determine what causes premature ejaculation, whether it is caused by psychological factors, hypersensitive nerves in the penis or a combination of both.

 In general, it seems that a combination of different techniques and treatments works best for men suffering from premature ejaculation (PE).

-Lifelong premature ejaculation means that the problem has always existed since puberty, whereas acquired premature ejaculation indicates that someone started suffering from PE at some point in his life after normal sexual activity.
+Lifelong premature ejaculation means that the problem has always existed since puberty, whereas acquired premature ejaculation indicates that someone started suffering from PE at some point later in his life.

 Psychological issues are more common with men who have lifelong premature ejaculation than those who have acquired premature ejaculation later in life:

-This type of premature ejaculation has roots in both physical and psychological issues.
+This type of premature ejaculation can be caused by both physical and psychological issues.

-In this category, stress and depression are common causes of premature ejaculation just like couple issues, conflicts and performance-related anxiety.
+Stress and depression are common causes of acquired premature ejaculation just like relationship issues, conflicts and performance-related anxiety.

-Physical causes of premature ejaculation include: conditions such as diabetes, high blood pressure, thyroid problems and prostate disease (and also binge drinking).
+Physical causes of premature ejaculation include: conditions such as diabetes, high blood pressure, thyroid problems and prostate disease as well as binge drinking.

-As for what may actually cause premature ejaculation, the condition can come from differences in a couple's sexual needs, fear of high expectations, anxiety concerning sexual satisfaction, lack of communication and trust.
+When relationship problems cause premature ejaculation, differences in a couple's sexual needs, fear of high expectations, anxiety concerning sexual satisfaction, lack of communication are likely causes.

 Some men may also feel overwhelmed by what they consider sexually demanding partners and a lack of preparation for sexual intercourse.

-It's often believed that the antidepressant works by relieving your anxiety, but the truth is that no one really knows why or how it works.
-It was initially observed as a side-effect when treating depressive patients.
+It's believed that the antidepressant works by relieving your anxiety, but it is not entirely clear why or how it works.
+Its positive impact on PE was initially observed as a side-effect when treating depressive patients.

-The other possible treatment is an anaesthetic cream that simply numbs your penis so that it reduces your sensitivity.
+The other possible treatment is an anaesthetic cream that simply numbs your penis, reducing your sensitivity.